hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-hello-world-in-a-container.md

 * `top`displays the cpu memory usage and processes information.

 > **NOTE:**
-> In Hyper_  your containers are fully isolated and do not share kernel with other containers.
+> In Hyper.sh  your containers are fully isolated and do not share kernel with other containers.
 So > `top` and `/procs` are all expected to be accurate.

 To quit, type `exit` or press `Ctrl-D` to exit the interactive shell.